epimedai/flowers/README.md

 #### Downloading the dataset
 Clone (download) the Flowers guide from https://github.com/epimedai/flowers/blob/master/guide.ipynb to your  machine.
 If you have installed git, you can ```git clone``` it, otherwise you can visit the GitHub web site, press either Download or Raw, and save the file to a local folder.
 This folder will now be your repo's root folder.

+(If you are struggling cloning the repo, try using HTTPS instead of SSH.
+You can toggle this under the "Clone or download" button at the top of this page)

 Before continuing, Windows users must download and install wget, for instance from https://eternallybored.org/misc/wget/ (version 1.20).